Bomus material: Ideal customer profile template, ICP checklist and survey template .

 Companies focus on broad groups of prospects instead of targeting the most profitable segments.

-That's why the second step is to filter your CRM by market segment and by revenue.
-Then, select top-10 clients.
+That's why the second step is to filter your CRM by market segment and revenue.
+Then select top-10 clients.

 Our goal is to generate more leads like these clients.